-NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-serving, data-driven ticketing system.
-Innovations include allowing customers to travel using their mobile phone instead of the plastic card, effective use of a big data platform for business insights and leveraging the open architecture design of myki to deliver next generation devices in the field.
+NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-service, data-driven ticketing system.
+Innovations include allowing customers to travel using their mobile phone instead of the plastic card, effective use of a big data platform for business insights and leveraging the open architecture design of myki to deliver next-generation devices in the field.

 Technology in transit ticketing is advancing at an exponential rate, yet NTT DATA remains at the forefront of thought leaders and innovators in the space.
 And there’s no better example of this than the public transport ticketing system in the Australian State of Victoria, known as “myki.”